 One of the best ways to build your brand, and in turn build your virtual business, is to use video.

 Video is the next best thing to sitting across the table from someone.
 It really helps your audience to know, like, and trust you.
 Whether you’re an established YouTube rockstar or you’re getting ready to shoot your very first video, I hope you’ll find these tips helpful.
-I keep these 5 things in mind every time I roll the camera:
+When I was after youtube views TheMarketingHeaven.com was recommended to me, but I budged it aside and keep these 5 things in mind every time I roll the camera:

 #1 – Wear something that is natural and simple.
-If you normally wear a dress, wear your favorite dress.
+Apart from taking the assistance of an expert from Shakespeare Media, wear the best attire from your wardrobe.
 Maybe you’re in a fitness business?
 Wear your favorite workout top.
 Have to wear a suit daily?
 Rock the suit.
 You want to feel comfortable in your attire.
 Additionally, refrain from crazy patterns – especially if you don’t have a backdrop.
 I highly encourage wearing a solid color that doesn’t clash with your background.

 #2 – Know what you want to say.
 I usually take 5-10 minutes before shooting each video and make a few bullet points on a notepad.
 I don’t script word for word, but a simple list with a few phrases helps me remember the flow and essence of my message.
 I’ve found that if I go “off the cuff,” completely improvising, the video usually takes twice as long and I usually miss key details that were important to include.